moseswayne/Breakout/README.md

 Extra features: dynamic angle calculation off the paddle, this ensures that every brick can be hit

-Run Breakout.java to initiate the game.
+NOTE: datafiles and images MUST be set to source folders for proper function Run Breakout.java to initiate the game.

 Cheat codes: